Update 29 June 2020

 How often can I claim?

-You can only submit a claim once every three weeks, which is the minimum length an employee can be furloughed for.
+For periods up to 30 June 2020 you can only submit a claim once every three weeks, which is the minimum length an employee can be furloughed for.

 Claims can be backdated until 1 March if applicable as the scheme also covers employees who were made redundant since 28 February 2020 and prior to 19 March, if they are rehired by their employer.